Science Interviews

 Chris - Get hit by a rock.
 How does that work?

-Tomos - Well, its just a way of getting attention I think.
-I think thats all it is.
-But they also do this very strange behaviour which weve called stone on stone percussion and its where a Capuchin will pick up a hammer stone and repeatedly impact another quartz cobalt.
+Tomos - Well, it’s just a way of getting attention I think.
+I think that’s all it is.
+But they also do this very strange behaviour which we’ve called “stone on stone percussion” and it’s where a Capuchin will pick up a hammer stone and repeatedly impact another quartz cobalt.

 Chris - Just bash them together?

-Tomos - Basically the quartz cobalt is imbedded in a conglomerate, its embedded in a cliff face and the Capuchins will climb up onto the cliff face with their hammer stone and they will repeatedly hit this embedded stone.
+Tomos - Basically the quartz cobalt is imbedded in a conglomerate, it’s embedded in a cliff face and the Capuchins will climb up onto the cliff face with their hammer stone and they will repeatedly hit this embedded stone.

 Chris - Now are you telling me that they do this interesting behaviour and go and smash stones together because you are going to go in the direction that sometimes the stones break?

 Tomos - Absolutely!
-So the hammer stone that theyre using, the hammer stone that theyre holding with their hands will, relatively frequently, break, they will fracture.
-And because its quartzite, because its a raw material which is very amenable to this type of conchoidal fracture, entirely unintentionally what these Capuchins are doing, they are producing many flakes.
+So the hammer stone that they’re using, the hammer stone that they’re holding with their hands will, relatively frequently, break, they will fracture.
+And because it’s quartzite, because it’s a raw material which is very amenable to this type of conchoidal fracture, entirely unintentionally what these Capuchins are doing, they are producing many flakes.
 The stone artifacts that they are leaving on the ground, the primate archaeological record, about 30% of that assemblage are flakes.
-It isnt the same number of flakes that you see by hominins but they do have the exact same characteristics.
+It isn’t the same number of flakes that you see by hominins but they do have the exact same characteristics.

-Chris - Is one possibility then that actually, when we say we find these flakes at important sites where early human relatives were active that, in fact, were inferring that this is evidence of early human activity when, in fact, it could have been simple early primates like your Capuchin monkeys knocking stones together and making these flakes?
+Chris - Is one possibility then that actually, when we say we find these flakes at important sites where early human relatives were active that, in fact, we’re inferring that this is evidence of early human activity when, in fact, it could have been simple early primates like your Capuchin monkeys knocking stones together and making these flakes?

-Tomos - So theres quite an important distinction here I think.
+Tomos - So there’s quite an important distinction here I think.
 The early archaeological record is far more complex than anything we see produced by the Capuchins.
 The hominins are making flakes in ways that are more complex and a much more varied way.
-Theyre also producing a lot more flakes than the Capuchins will ever produce.
+They’re also producing a lot more flakes than the Capuchins will ever produce.
 And we know the hominins are often using these flakes for butchering and cutting organic materials like plants or wood.

 So, we know the hominins are producing the flake as a tool.
-Whereas, with the Capuchins, theyre producing a flake unintentionally and theyre never using it, they never have any intention of ever using a sharp cutting edge.
+Whereas, with the Capuchins, they’re producing a flake unintentionally and they’re never using it, they never have any intention of ever using a sharp cutting edge.

-Chris - But could we nonetheless be mislead when we find these flakes into thinking that was evidence that humans and our ancestors, our human relatives were active in a site and, in fact, they werent, it was these monkeys?
+Chris - But could we nonetheless be mislead when we find these flakes into thinking that was evidence that humans and our ancestors, our human relatives were active in a site and, in fact, they weren’t, it was these monkeys?

 Tomos - So yes.
 If I found these materials in correctly dated sediments in East Africa (2-3 million years ago) without knowing that primates do this behaviour, I would automatically assume that these were artifacts and the only known individual, the only known species that make these types of artifacts are hominins.
-But I think whats really important and really interesting about this material is it gives us an insight into the processes that may have led to the emergence of stone tools technology, not that we have reclassify.
+But I think what’s really important and really interesting about this material is it gives us an insight into the processes that may have led to the emergence of stone tools technology, not that we have reclassify.

-Chris - Well I was going to say what does this do to our thinking - what are the implications off the back of the paper youve published on this?
+Chris - Well I was going to say what does this do to our thinking - what are the implications off the back of the paper you’ve published on this?

 Tomos - What we have here is another primate that gives a window into what type of behaviour may have led to the production of flakes, which may have given the correct environmental produced sharp cutting edges and put then in the environment for them to use.

-Chris - Is another important interpretation or deduction from this that that the ability to make these things - weve always ascribed that to a highly intelligent or a developing intellect - yet you're showing here that with these beautiful stones that something with actually a very small brain is capable, nonetheless, of producing something that is quite useful.
+Chris - Is another important interpretation or deduction from this that that the ability to make these things - we’ve always ascribed that to a highly intelligent or a developing intellect - yet you're showing here that with these beautiful stones that something with actually a very small brain is capable, nonetheless, of producing something that is quite useful.

 Tomos - Yeah, absolutely.
 The fraction mechanic (conchoidal fracture) has long been seen as a watershed moment in hominin evolution.
 The understanding of this fraction mechanic opened up the world of stone tool technology to hominins.
-And now we see that, actually, conchoidal fracture isnt necessarily unique to hominins now.
-Its now unique to primates, modern monkeys are producing this type of material and, exactly, they dont have a particularly large brain.
+And now we see that, actually, conchoidal fracture isn’t necessarily unique to hominins now.
+It’s now unique to primates, modern monkeys are producing this type of material and, exactly, they don’t have a particularly large brain.
 They also have incredibly, compared to hominin hands, relatively unadvanced hands.
 So they are hands that are hands that have advanced for arboreal tree climbing basically.
-They havent evolved for tool use and they havent evolved for the same range of motions as human hands have.
+They haven’t evolved for tool use and they haven’t evolved for the same range of motions as human hands have.
 So we have questions about how complex hand morphology has to be to produce archaeological material that we would classify as uniquely human.

 References